NaveenKaliannan/guide-to-good-software/Linux.md

 * **until**
 * **select**
 ### Networking in linux
-To understand networking in Linux, it is important to understand what are DNS resolvers, DNS nameservers and IP address, what do they do?
+To understand networking in Linux, it is important to understand what are DNS resolvers, DNS nameservers, DNS records and IP address, what do they do?
-DNS resolver in local machine sents our DNS querries to DNS nameserver, which covert the human readbale names (google.com) to IP addresss (number:..:..). <br />
+DNS resolver in local machine sents our DNS querries to DNS nameserver, which covert the human readbale names (google.com) to IP addresss.
-Names are convenient for humans and Numbers are convenient for machines. <br />
-When you type google.com in web browser or ssh userid@server-name in terminal, DNS resolver in our notebook asks DNS server (or DNS nameserver) for IP address of the google.com or server-name.
 PC and our notebooks use IPv4/IPv6 addresses for network communication.
 Increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.
-DNS nameserves can be manually configured via DHCP. when we type the google.com or ss, a querry with our IP address will be send to the IP address of google.com.
-Then the desination will send the response with their IP address to us.
+Names (google.com) are convenient for humans and Numbers are convenient for machines. <br />
 What is the differene between IPv4 and IPv6?. <br />
-**IPv4**
+* **IPv4**
 ```
 - 32-bit address length (1 byte = 8 bits (10101100->172, 00000001->1), 4 bytes = 32 bits, For 8 bits, 0 to 255 numbers, 2 power 8 is 256 numbers)
 - less address space